KindleTools/KindleClippingsToJEX/README.md

 #### Key GUI Features:
 - **Instant Auto-Load**: Automatically detects and loads `data/My Clippings.txt` on startup.
 If not found, a friendly "Empty State" guides you.
+- **Smart Cleanup**: A **"♻️ Clean"** button appears automatically if duplicates or redundant highlights are detected.
+One click cleans up your file.
 - **Live Stats Dashboard**: The header updates in real-time to show exactly how many highlights are visible (e.g., *"Showing 12 of 521 highlights"*).
 - **Clean Data Table**: A clutter-free table view focusing on what matters:
   - **Date**: Sortable by timestamp.